 When you invest in equities, you will trade your money in return for ownership in a company or investment fund.
 You can buy and sell most equities on public market exchanges.
 However, some equities, like private equity or hedge funds, are only accessible to institutional investors, accredited investors, and high net worth individuals.

 The most common types of equities are:

 Contrary to cash and cash equivalents, investing in equity has a higher risk but also offers a much higher return.
 In addition, the level of risk is much more dependent on the individual investment itself.
-You can regulate the risk by choosing between stable companies that offer more stability in return for less growth or risky companies with higher growth potential but a worse track record.
+For example, you can control the risk by choosing between stocks of stable companies that offer more stability in return for less growth or stocks of risky companies with higher growth potential but a worse track record.

 The most common types of fixed-income securities are:

 When you invest in fixed-income securities, you will earn a regular income in the form of interest payments.
 However, contrary to cash and cash equivalents, you will be able to receive a higher interest by purchasing fixed-income securities with a higher risk and vice versa.
 Therefore, you have more control over balancing out risk and reward than you have with a regular savings account.

 You could purchase bonds of established companies with a low risk of bankruptcy.
 As these companies have a stable track record of paying their debt, you will receive a lower interest as you don't take on as much risk.
 Contrary, when you purchase bonds of a company close to bankruptcy, you will receive a higher interest in return for taking a higher risk of losing the value of your investment.

 Real estate is the most popular and one of the largest asset classes to invest in.
 This asset class includes real properties that are based upon the land.
 They include any improvements that have been made on top of this land.
 These include man-made improvements, like buildings or infrastructure, or natural improvements, like planting trees.

 The most common types of real estate are: